 You are required to withhold taxes from your employees’ wages and to pay those taxes to the government.
 Those could include:

-Once withheld, you must then deposit income taxes, Social Security, and medical taxes on the right schedule.
-Typically this is either monthly or bi-weekly.
-FICA taxes are reported quarterly and reported quarterly on Form 941.
+Once withheld, you must then deposit all required taxes on the right schedule.
+Typically this is either monthly or semi-weekly.
+Federal income taxes, as well as FICA taxes are reported quarterly on Form 941.

-For federal unemployment taxes, you are required to remit annually unless your liability exceeds $500 at which time liability is due quarterly, reporting is due annually regardless of remittance frequency, and they are reported on Form 940.
+For federal unemployment taxes (FUTA), you are required to deposited annually unless your liability exceeds $500 at which time liability is due quarterly.
+Reporting of FUTA is due annually regardless of your deposit frequency, using Form 940.

-Typically you’ll also need to report annual wages for employees using Form W-2 and for contractors using another form, Form 1099-MISC.
-And if you fail to provide information returns to your employees and your non-employees, then you could face IRS penalties.
+Typically, you’ll also need to report employees annually using Form W-2, and for any contractors you paid more than $600 in the year using another form, Form 1099-NEC.
+If You have a responsibility to file these forms as well as provide them to y your employees and your contractors, otherwise, you could face IRS penalties.

 Reasons that people forget

 There's a lot of reasons that you might forget to pay your payroll taxes.

 The first is that you may forget to withhold taxes in the first place, and hence don't have the money to then make a deposit to the government.
 Or, you may withhold them but forget to deposit them on the right schedule - or at all.